Imagine surviving a bad car accident but living in pain for months, sometimes years.

 Others on the team who use state-of-the-art techniques to both ease pain and save lives include:

 - Anesthesiologists who assist with pain management before, during and after surgery.
-CHI Health Anesthesiologist Mark Reisbig, MD, a member of the team, noted that broken ribs, for example, can be very painful and can interfere with breathing.
+Broken ribs, for example, can be very painful and can interfere with breathing.

 - Physical medicine and rehabilitation specialists.
-Karl Sandin, MD, said early intervention at the center will help patients tremendously.
+Early intervention at the center will help patients tremendously.
 Patients who have rib plating are more able to participate in rehabilitation, he said, and to recover faster.

 - Respiratory therapists, also vital members of the team, who assist patients in maximizing their pulmonary function -- how well their lungs are working.

 The Level I Trauma Center team is studying how to optimize patient care.
 Several on the team are members of the Chest Wall Injury Society and work closely with other physicians around the world to assess techniques and protocols.
-One of the current projects involves CHI Health Radiologist Joseph Stavas, MD, MPH, FACR, FSIR, who’s also chief of radiology at CUMC – Bergan Mercy.
 The team is looking for different imaging modalities and how 3-dimensional printing of rib fractures can assist in planning for surgery.

 The Center is open at Creighton University Medical Center – Bergan Mercy, 7500 Mercy Road, and welcomes referrals.
 For more information, call (402) 717-5555.